oszuidwest/zwfm-liquidsoap/README.md

 ## Shared Stream Metadata

 If `STREAM_METADATA_BEARER_TOKEN` is set, Liquidsoap accepts now-playing updates.
-The endpoint is `GET /metadata` on `STREAM_METADATA_PORT`.
+The endpoint is `POST /metadata` on `STREAM_METADATA_PORT`.
 The system inserts the metadata into the main radio source.
 This point is before the processing and the output fan-out.
 As a result, one update goes to all compatible stream outputs:

 - the Icecast MP3 and AAC mounts
 - the DME Icecast mounts for Radio Rucphen and BredaNu